 - Tape up the inside joints and outside corners of the box.

 - Wrap the contents inside the box with plenty of bubble wrap.

 - Wrap the outside of the box with plastic wrap.

-Can a Box Count as a Carry on Item?
+A Box Can Count as Your Carry on Item

 A box can count as a carry on item as long as it is no larger than 22 inches long, 14 inches wide and 8 inches high, and weighs no more than 15-40 pounds depending on the airline.